 Bill Freeman and his wife Gail have been involved in multiple ministry positions, in the Orillia area, since 1985.
 Together they have launched eight children and now enjoy their family circle including 13 grandchildren.
 Relationship building and the mentoring of others to utilize their God given gifts and abilities has been their life long passion.
 Bill, as the Co-pastor and Lead of Orillia Alliance Church, is excited about the missional direction being embarked upon.
 It is exciting to serve with like-minded believers as the Kingdom advances for His glory.

 Graham Sweet has served as the Associate Pastor at Orillia Alliance Church since 2014.
 He is passionate about creating spaces where people can experience the love of Christ.
 His primary focus at Orillia Alliance Church are the worship ministry and providing oversight to the variety of resources being offered to the community.
-He and his wife Katrina have been blessed with a daughter, and together they enjoy music, nature and board games.
+He and his wife Katrina have been blessed with two children, and together they enjoy music, nature and board games.

 What we Believe

 The following Statement of Faith is the adhered to by the Christian Missionary and Alliance Church in Canada.
 As members of the CM&A these are our beliefs: